-This intriguing insight raised more questions than it did answers.
-After reading it, I immediately began to try and find out a bit more about Harry Kirkpatrick.
+This intriguing insight raised more questions than it did answers and so I immediately began to try and find out a bit more about Harry Kirkpatrick.
 A quick browse on the IMDB brought up three people that have used that name.
 The first and most popular is Alec Baldwin, who adopted the pseudonym when he was displeased with the way that his directorial début ‘Shortcut to Happiness’ was cut during post production.
-Baldwin does like to reinvent himself every now and then, but shooting a cheesy slasher movie at the peak of his eighties screen persona prowess?
+Baldwin does like to reinvent himself every now and then, but shooting a cheesy slasher movie at the peak of his eighties prowess?
 No way – he definitely didn’t direct Nightmare Beach.
 (Even if it would have been an amazing twist if he had;)).
 Next up, we have Signor Lenzi, the guy who logic dictates would be the most likely ‘Kirkpatrick’.
-According to his own words though, he was barely involved with the actual development of this picture, so unless he isn’t being honest, then we can cross him off from our list.
+According to his own words though, he was barely involved with the actual development of this picture, so unless he isn’t being honest, we can cross him from our list.
 The third and last that appears on the IMDB search is James Justice, who has only two cinema credits and one is as the screenwriter of Nightmare Beach.